Last Updated on

 These days you can get a spotting scope that does everything for which you’re looking.
 You can find lightweight spotting scopes, crystal-clear optics, and great magnification for less than $100.
 However, at this price point, you know that there’s going to be plenty of clunkers mixed in with the real gems.
 When you’re shopping online, it’s not always going to be clear which models are which.

-That’s why we’ve created this list of reviews of some of the best spotting scopes of 2019, all of which you could purchase for less than 100 dollars.
+That’s why we’ve created this list of reviews of some of the best spotting scopes under $100 this year, all of which you could purchase for less than 100 dollars.
 We’ve also created a buyer’s guide, so if this is your first foray into the world of spotting scopes, you can learn what you should look for when you go to buy.

 The BARSKA Colorado CO11216 is a great spotting scope, and it easily takes the first place on our list.
 It comes with a great 60-millimeter lens that does a good job creating images of objects up to 1000 meters away, which can be a challenge for scopes at higher price points.
 It also comes with a good variable zoom range, offering crisp images from 20 to 60 times magnification.
 It’s also waterproof, which means it’s safe to take this model out into the field.